-Serco Ltd. has a primary responsibility for the care, welfare and safety of the external apprentices and adult learners on our West Midlands Combined Authority contract and is fully committed to safeguarding and promoting the welfare of all.
-Apprentices, learners and staff, regardless of age, disability, gender, racial heritage, religious belief, sexual orientation or identity have the right to equal protection from all types of harm or abuse.
+Skills and Training Services has a primary responsibility for the care, welfare and safety of the apprentices and adult learners studying with us and is fully committed to safeguarding and promoting the welfare of all.
+Apprentices, learners, and staff, regardless of age, disability, gender, racial heritage, religious belief, sexual orientation, or identity have the right to equal protection from all types of harm orabuse.

-It is always unacceptable for anyone to experience abuse of any kind and Serco Ltd. recognises its responsibility to safeguard the welfare of our apprentices and learners, particularly children and vulnerable adults, through a commitment to practice which protects them.
-We will carry out our responsibilities through adhering to, amongst other policies, our Safeguarding Policy, which aims to provide a caring, supportive and safe environment and values individuals for their unique talents and abilities, in an environment where all of our apprentices and learners can learn and develop to their full potential.
+It is always unacceptable for anyone to experience abuse of any kind and Skills and Training Services recognises its responsibility to safeguard the welfare of our apprentices and learners, through a commitment to practice which protects them.
+We will carry out our responsibilities through adhering to, amongst other policies, our Safeguarding Policy, which aims to provide a caring, supportive, and safe environment and values individuals for their unique talents and abilities, in an environment where all our apprentices and learners can learn and develop to their full potential.

-All staff, including facilitators, coaches, tutors, assessors and support staff will be required to complete Serco Education's Safeguarding Training upon joining the company/ team and this must be updated every twelve months.
+All staff, including facilitators, coaches, tutors, assessors, and support staff will be required to complete Skills and Training Services Safeguarding training upon joining the company/ team and this must be updated every twelve months.
 Staff are expected to uphold and promote the fundamental principles of British Values, including democracy, the rule of law, individual liberty and mutual respect, and tolerance of those with different faiths and beliefs.
-To ensure we are meeting our responsibilities, all staff, facilitators, coaches, tutors, assessors and support staff will be required to complete the Home Office Prevent training module and the Education and Training Foundation's Side by Side modules upon joining the company/ team and again, this must be updated every twelve months.
+To ensure we are meeting our responsibilities, all staff, facilitators, coaches, tutors, assessors, and support staff will be required to complete the Home Office Prevent training module and the Education and Training Foundation's Side by Side modules upon joining the company/team and again, this must be updated every twelve months.

 It is understandable that when a member of staff is faced with a safeguarding incident it can, in that moment, feel stressful and personally challenging.
-It is important that all staff, facilitators, coaches, tutors and assessors who become involved in reporting and escalating safeguarding incidents feel suitably equipped and able to support our apprentices and learners and act in their best interest.
+It is important that all staff, facilitators, coaches, tutors, and assessors who become involved in reporting and escalating safeguarding incidents feel suitably equipped and able to support our apprentices and learners and act in their best interest.